johnwelby1965/cisco_dc_community_of_interest/demos/minio/README.md

 This capability provides a means for an organization to use both an internally hosted object store provided by MinIO as well as the AWS pubic cloud service Amazon S3 to store and retrieve configuration data for playbooks.

 # Deploy MINIO using Docker
+These steps will guide you to installing the MinIO docker image.

 ## Add your account to the docker group
 ```
 sudo usermod -aG docker $USER